aashil2495/Databricks-CLI/README.md

 ### 2. **Run the Databricks Deployment script**
 - **Run the "Azure and Databricks CLI" file located in scripts folder from cmd.**
-- Run the "Azure and Databricks CLI" file located in scripts folder from cmd.**

 ### 3. **Create a Databricks PAT Token**
 1. When you are prompted to enter Databricks Host, log in to Your Databricks Workspace in the browser.